How does life insurance work in UK?

 How much should you pay for life insurance?

 Ideally you should pay the cheapest monthly sum you can for the level of cover you need.
-Always make sure that your policy is at a price within your budget, as if the policy is unpaid, you will not be covered.
+Always make sure that your policy is at a price within your budget, as if the policy is unpaid, you will not be covered and you could lose all your payments.

-While the average lift insurance cost per month ranges from £13.24 to £34.10[6], prices can be lower or higher depending on the applicant’s circumstances.
+While the average life insurance cost per month ranges from £38.15+, prices can be lower or higher depending on the applicant’s circumstances.

 What reason would life insurance not pay out?